-In Japanese folklore the Shichi Fukujin are the Seven Gods of Fortune who may also be known as the Seven Gods of Happiness or the Seven Lucky Gods.
+In Japanese folklore the Shichi Fukujin are the Seven Lucky Gods who may also be known as the Seven Gods of Happiness or the Seven Gods of Good Fortune.
 The seven gods are in fact of diverse origin as some are originally from Buddhism, some are from Shintō, and still others come from Chinese tradition.
 There are also varying traditions of which gods actually make up the group but the established seven are: Ebisu, Daikoku, Benzaiten, Bishamon, Fukurokuju, Jurôjin, and Hôtei-oshô.
 Although each generally represents good fortune, they also have particular characteristics and associations.

 Ebisu - is probably of Japanese origin, is a Shintō god, the patron of work, specifically tradesmen and fishermen, and is usually depicted wearing Japanese costume and headdress.
 He has a portly figure, large swollen earlobes, and he usually has a fishing rod in his right hand whilst in his left is a large, freshly caught fish - a tai (sea bream, sea bass or dorado), itself a symbol of good luck.
 Perhaps due to his successful catch, Ebisu is always smiling.
 In later tradition Ebisu is identified with Hiruko, the first offspring of the gods Izanagi and Izananmi.
 Traditionally, Ebisu is celebrated in an annual feast held on the 20th of October.